Insights on the value of our consultant engagements.

 A leading, global Internet Search Organization and content provider asked Clarity for help in rapid development and deployment of interactive instructional content for a video sharing service’s Learning & Enablement Certification program.

-Clarity helps a multinational retailer emphasize training and development to build and retain talent.
+Clarity helps a multinational retailer emphasize training and development through a half-day training program called “Creative Risk Taking.”

 Clarity enabled BJ’s to get employees up to speed with a SAP enterprise reporting project, support employee involvement, and promote new thinking.